lillianTheuma/BDD_Ruby_CodeReview/README.md

-### Super Galactic Age Calculator
+### Anagram Detection Method

-# StellarAge - Lillian Theuma
+# Anagram Check - Lillian Theuma
-This portfolio is presented as a solution to the project guidelines described in
+This repository is presented as a method used to determine whether two words are anagrams (i.e. made up of the same letters).

 # TABLE OF CONTENTS
 ```